ModelWriter/Demonstrations/eu.modelwriter.demonstration.requirements/Customer Requirements Specification.md

 The keyboard shortcut Ctrl-Enter will create a SpecHierarchy sibling to the currently selected element and immediately go into edit mode in the currently selected column.

 ## UC-2 Edit Spec  Object

 ### Precondition

-A ReqIF model exists, is open and at least one SpecObject exisits.
+A ReqIF model exists, is open and at least one SpecObject exists.

 ### Main Success Scenario